Duty of Disclosure

 An essential part of filing and prosecuting a patent application in the United States is the duty of disclosure, which requires the disclosure of all known information which is material to patentability.
 Because a failure to comply with the duty of disclosure may result in a finding of inequitable conduct (fraud on the Patent Office), rendering the patent unenforceable, it is important for those associated with a patent application to understand their duties, and how such duties are discharged.

-The duty of disclosure requires disclosure of all information relevant or related to the invention, and extends to each individual who is involved with the preparation, filing and/or prosecution of the patent application.
+The duty of disclosure requires disclosure of all information relevant or related to the invention, and extends to each individual who is involved with the preparation, filing, and/or prosecution of the patent application.
 This includes the inventors, the assignee, and all individuals who work for the inventors or assignee and who assist in the preparation or prosecution of the application.
 The duty of disclosure exists throughout prosecution, until the application issues as a patent, and may be discharged by disclosing all relevant information to the attorney or agent who is handling prosecution of the application.
 In addition to patents and publications, the duty of disclosure extends to related patent applications pending in the Patent Office and Office Actions issued in these pending applications and corresponding foreign applications.

 An Information Disclosure Statement (IDS) discloses to the Patent Office all known printed publications, such as journal articles and patents, which are relevant to the invention.
 During the preparation of an IDS, the application and associated files are reviewed for document citations, which are listed on a form PTO-1449.
 A request is also made to the client to provide a list of all known publications and patents relevant to the invention, and these are also listed on a form PTO-1449.
 A copy of each document, except US Patents and US published applications, is included in the filing.
-If a document was not submitted to our office, we will attempt to locate and, if necessary, purchase the document.
+If a document was not submitted to our office, we will attempt to locate it, and if necessary, purchase the document.
 As a result, the costs associated with application preparation can be reduced by thorough disclosure and by providing a copy of each relevant publication.

 Legal Disclaimer